Chainmail Day

 Learning more about chainmail, gathering with other chainmail enthusiasts, and seeing examples of chainmail in museums around the world are just some of the ways that Chainmail Day is observed nowadays.

-People can also take the time to make their own chainmail, and it isn’t as difficult as many people would think it is.
+People can also take the time to make their own chainmail, and it isn’t as difficult as many people would think.
 After all, all that’s required are a few basic tools, heavy gauge wire, and a little bit of patience.
 While people are enjoying all things chainmail on this day, they can also help spread the love of this armor far and wide through the World Wide Web by using the hashtag #ChainmailDay.
-Now, let’s all grab our mail, place a sword on our side, and head out for adventure!
+Now, let’s all grab our mail, place a sword at our side, and head out for adventure!